 New Zealanders can be justly proud of the huge national effort the country made during both World Wars of the 20th century.
 Its serviceman and women served with distinction on land, air and at sea.
 New Zealand’s casualty rates were proportionately one of the highest if the not the highest of any combatant nation.
 On the home front during the Second World War economic mobilisation meant New Zealand became a net donor of aid to Great Britain and the United States.

 As with the New Zealand Infantry Division in the Great War, the NZ Division of the Second World War came to be considered by friends and enemies alike as an elite force.
 Indeed none other than Field-Marshal Erwin Rommell considered the NZ Division, the best in the British 8th Army.

 But an elite force can only be forged after months, indeed years of training, with leadership, motivation and ésprit de corps – and also by the harsh testing lessons of combat.

 In May 1941 the New Zealand Division alongside British, Australian and Greek forces, was ordered to defend the island of Crete from a German invasion.

 John Mulgan was one of this country’s outstanding young writers of the 1930s.
 Author of the depression-era classic ‘Man Alone’ he went on to Oxford University.
-Upon the outbreak of war in 1939 he immediately joined the British Army rising to the rank of Lieutenant Colonel.
-The dashing Mulgan fought in the 8th Army at El Alamein and latter with special forces behind the lines in occupied Greece.
+Upon the outbreak of war in 1939 he immediately joined the British Army rising to the rank of Major and second in command of his regiment.
+The dashing Mulgan fought in the 8th Army at El Alamein and latter with special forces behind the lines in occupied Greece, winning the Military Cross.